amirul-isalm/travelia/README.md

-* this website use for travel or tour related pourpose..
-* this web site use hotel and any serive booking related pourpose.
+* This is a simple Travel agency and tour planer website.
+Users can choose a tour and book it easily.
+* It has a good UI and usages are very easy.
+Users can book any service, and the admin can easily approve, reject and delete this offer in one click.
 * this website have a good ui. and funcutionality  is very easy.
-* user booking any service , and admin call can easyly approved, rejact this offer in real time.
+* By using CRUD operation transfer user's data and booking information in a database.
+And showing all data UI from the database using this operation.
 * this web site use  for any online product sell/show organization.

+## Technology: I Made this website using React, React-Bootstrap, Node, Express, MongoDB, Firebase Etc.